 Step 3: During the first phase, lift the dumbbell on the outside of one hip.
 Lift and rotate the dumbbell above the outside of the opposite side of your head.

-Step 4: Pivot your right foot as you lift to assist the rotation and elevation of the weight.
+Step 4: Pivot your right foot as you lift to assist with the rotation and elevation of the weight.
 There will be minimal trunk movement in this upright position.
 Your arms and feet provide most of the turning motion.

 Step 5: The second phase involves chopping motion.
 The weight will shift from above the left side of your head to the right hip; as you do this, pivot on your left foot.
 While doing this phase, keep your trunk and head tall.